 News Bay Shore couple charged with fraud in federal court By Newsday.com Updated February 3, 2016 3:47 PM Print Share fbShare Tweet gShare Email A Bay Shore couple has been charged in federal court in Manhattan with fraud and embezzlement and misappropriating $953,875 from New York City through a nonprofit that operated senior centers.
 Kwame Insaidoo, 59, and Roxanna Pearson, 62, allegedly stole the money from United Block Association, a nonprofit that has been paid more than $11.6 million since 2008 to operate and provide healthy meals at four upper Manhattan senior centers.
 Insaidoo, the executive director, was accused of overbilling the city for supposed food purchase — claiming expenses 500 percent higher than actual expenses in some reports — while working with his wife to funnel money out through a shell corporation.
 They allegedly used the proceeds of the scheme to pay the mortgage on their Long Island house as well as utility bills, the purchase of a luxury car, clothes and insurance.
 Pearson had been a consultant to the nonprofit until 2012 when she was terminated under city anti-nepotism policies, but Insaidoo continued to authorize payments to her, the government said.
 “Kwame Insaidoo and Roxanna Pearson allegedly diverted close to a million dollars in public funds designed to assist our city’s elderly, and spent it on themselves,” U.S. Attorney Preet Bharara said in a statement from his Manhattan office.
 The two are expected to be presented in court Wednesday afternoon.
 By Newsday.com John Riley covers courts in New York City for Newsday.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.